 - Get to know your teachers, and feel free to ask them for help.
 Teachers like when you ask for help because it shows that you care.

 Below is the link to the Windsor Website and some helpful links to help you get more familiar with our school.
 Remember the best way to meet new friends who enjoy the same things that you do is to join the extra curricular programs.
 Our experience is that the more students get involved at Windsor, the happier they are and the better they do academically.

 There is no list of prescribed items that you will need.
 We recommend that you have some of the following, although some teachers may have their own requests.

-- At least 2 binders (one for day 1, one for day 2), with dividers for 4 courses each day
+- At least 1 binder, with dividers for 2 courses each day

 - Enough pens and pencils to get you through the year, plus an eraser for math